google/rune/g3doc/rune4python.md

 This scheme offers memory safety like Rust, with improved performance, and without the no-pointer-loop (other than in "unsafe" code) restriction.

-## Generators
+## Transformers

-Not be confused with Python’s "generators", which other languages call co-routines, Rune’s generators are actual code generators!
-Rune generators are interpreted by the compiler to instantiate code in existing classes, methods, and functions.
-Relationship generators automatically update both the parent and child destructors to clean up when a child is destroyed, cascade-delete if the relationship is cascade-delete, or remove children that are not cascade-delete before destroying the parent.
+Not be confused with Python’s "generators", which other languages call co-routines, Rune’s transformers are actual code transformers!
+Rune transformers are interpreted by the compiler to instantiate code in existing classes, methods, and functions.
+Relationship transformers automatically update both the parent and child destructors to clean up when a child is destroyed, cascade-delete if the relationship is cascade-delete, or remove children that are not cascade-delete before destroying the parent.

-This simple rule ensures that dangling pointers in Rune are impossible, so long as the relationship generators are bug-free.
-Generators are more powerful than templates.
-Generators can modify existing class methods, while templates cannot.
+This simple rule ensures that dangling pointers in Rune are impossible, so long as the relationship transformers are bug-free.
+Transformers are more powerful than templates.
+Transformers can modify existing class methods, while templates cannot.

-Like complex C++ templates, most users will never write Rune generators.
-If you’ve read this far, and still want to see the magic under the hood, take a look at existing relationship generators in the rune/builtin directory, such as doublylinked.rn and hashed.rn.
-Long-term, Rune’s generator capability will be enhanced to have similar power to Java’s mirror classes, but they run at compile-time.
+Like complex C++ templates, most users will never write Rune transformers.
+If you’ve read this far, and still want to see the magic under the hood, take a look at existing relationship transformers in the rune/builtin directory, such as doublylinked.rn and hashed.rn.
+Long-term, Rune’s transform capability will be enhanced to have similar power to Java’s mirror classes, but they run at compile-time.
 For now, only features required to support the builtin relationships are implemented.

 ## Running Rune